ProkopRandacek/c-project-template/readme.md

 - All directories in `src/` are included.
 You don't have to use relative paths when including headers.
 - Only files that have changed and their dependencies are rebuild.
-- Crosscompile from Linux to windows.
+- Cross compile from Linux to windows.
+- Embed assets directly into the executable.